 Author Title 1.
 Bala, B. K. Drying and storage of cereal Grains 2.
 Sinha and Muir Grain storage - Part of a System 3.
 Volkind and Roslov A. Modern Potato and Vegetable storage 4.
 Multon, J.L.
 Preservation and storage of grains, seeds and their by products 5.
 Vijayaraghavan, S Grain storage Engineering and Technology 6.
 Singh and Sahay Unit operations in Agricultural processing

-: Technology of Bakery and Confectionery Products
+Title of the course : Technology of Bakery and Confectionery Products